 Governance Observerships

-Participants will be eligible to attend Executive and/or Steering Committee meetings as shadow observers to learn trials governance structure, process and decision-making.
+Participants will be allowed to attend Executive and/or Steering Committee meetings as shadow observers to learn trials governance structure, process and decision-making.
+Each observership will lasting one year, divided into four-month terms with three different platforms, plus completion of a self-driven online education module on governance.
+No prior experience is necessary.
 These observerships will be essential to ensure that rising clinical trial leaders not only learn best practices for clinical trial design and management but also learn trial governance, specifically within the context of large trials consortiums.